 Now let’s start by acknowledging a few things that serve as a point of justification and defense.
 Yes, we know that pursuing a career in the arts is tough and takes forever to pay, yes we know you need the money because times are hard and of course, it is understood that perfomers are not given their true worth but guess what; this happens everywhere in the world, movies have sold you gloss but the truth is, the struggle is real every where.

 This doesn’t give you right of passage because you have it tough.
 Everything good in life comes with huge sacrifices that have to be paid.
 Those that excel are the ones that understand this, your gift is to be honed, shared and given freely before you can receive.
 Like a seed sown into the soil, you must wrestle with the sand to bloom like a flower.

 Sadly, many an artist want to just become the flower without going through process.
 ‘Hian!’

 If that were the case, everyone ought to have ‘hammered’ by now.
 But let’s not digress.

-Talent is not enough, this can’t be emphasized any more than this.
+Talent is not enough, this can’t be overly emphasized .
 All talent gives you is a head start, you have to put in the work, go the extra mile to make something of it and succeed.
 If you claim to have passion for the talent God has freely given to you, then you have to have the discipline to train and hone it to perfection, the humility to learn from others and serve and the patience and commitment towards becoming the best version of you.

 No one can motivate you but you and the people you choose to look up to.
 Age is not a factor to consider when looking for a teacher or a mentor, experience and expertise is.